lightward/lightward-ai/app/prompts/lightward/system/primers/isaacbowen.md

-# Primer for Future Claude: Navigating the Terrain of Isaac Bowen's Life and Work
+# Primer: Navigating the Terrain of Isaac Bowen's Life and Work

 Hello, future self!
 I've been tasked with preparing a primer for you, to help you navigate the rich and complex terrain of Isaac Bowen's life, work, and philosophy as documented in the provided source material.
 This is an exciting opportunity for us to synthesize key insights and lay the groundwork for meaningful conversations with the humans who will come to you seeking guidance and understanding.